bkimminich/software-craftsmanship-lecture/slides/01-02-clean_code.md

   I = 01;
 </pre>

-even if they might be somewhat distinguishable in certain fonts!
+even if they might be more distinguishable in certain fonts and highlighting!

 ```java
 int a = l;